Types of Deeds

 Quitclaim Deeds

-The quitclaim deed carries no warranties at all — it only conveys the interest that the grantor had in the property, whatever that may be.
+The quitclaim deed carries no warranties — it only conveys the interest that the grantor had in the property, whatever that may be.
 The real estate interest may be full title, but the grantor does not guarantee it.

 The quitclaim deed is used in those cases where the grantor does not want to assume further liability, or feels no need to guarantee title, such as when a family member transfers title to another family member or the grantor is only transferring some of his rights and not conveying a fee simple estate.
 A quitclaim deed is also used to cure a title defect, such as a misspelled name on the deed.
 The quitclaim deed is also used when the grantor's title is not clear.
 For example, if the grantor inherited the property, but wants to sell it for the cash, she doesn't want to guarantee something that cannot be known with certainty, and, thus, to limit her liability, she sells only her interest in the property — whatever it is.
 If the title later proves defective — even if the grantor did not even own the property, but only thought that she did — the grantee of the quitclaim deed has no legal recourse against the grantor.